How Long Do Schnauzers Live? Schnauzer Life Expectancy (The Best Answer)

 Yes, a 12 year old miniature schnauzer would be considered an older or senior dog.
 The average life span of a miniature schnauzer is between 12 and 14 years so a schnauzer that has reached 12 has almost reached the max average.
 Is it possible for a miniature schnauzer to live longer?
 Absolutely!

-Related Are Schnauzers Terriers?
+Related Are Schnauzers Good With Other Pets?

 how long do schnauzers live